 TRAGUR was started in 2016 by climbers in St. Louis, MO.
 After several years of disappointment in trying to find clothes that we loved to climb in, we decided to create our own.
 Initially, it was just for us to use.
 We found fabric we liked and a seamstress that would help us.
 Then we began designing.
 After what seemed like an eternity, the first pair of pants was born.
 We loved them.

 We began to show other climbers the design and were surprised at how many other people liked them.
 We started getting a few requests to make others.
 Soon we were improving the design, sourcing a manufacture, and buying larger quantities.
 From this point, TRAGUR was born.
 We feel unbelievably fortunate to have received so much support from the climbing community.

 We love the climbing community.
 Starting TRAGUR has been a great adventure.
-It's fun because we love to be with the climbing community, and this is a great way to share our passion for the sport and the people who make it so fun.
+It's fun because we love to be with the climbing community, and this is a great way to share our passion for the sport, climbing clothes, and the people who make it so fun.